AIA to launch new program to advance leadership pathways for Ethnically Diverse Women

 The pilot program is the first of its kind for the AIA.
 In an effort to create a program and curriculum of the highest quality, AIA issued a Request for Proposal today seeking a consultant who will provide curriculum design, development, instruction, facilitation, communications, assessment and evaluation.
 Responses to the RFP will be accepted through Oct 15.

 Next2Lead was initiated by AIA Resolution 18-3 which was intended to ensure that the AIA is developing education, systems and processes that are inclusive for the short and long term.
-Within the AIA, ethnically diverse women make up only five percent of the total membership and 0.4 percent of the entire profession in the U.S. As the most underrepresented demographic of members, few are seen in leadership positions at the local, state or national levels of the AIA.

 Visit AIA’s website to learn more about its steps to advance racial justice and equality within the architecture profession.